Detry322/brainfuck-interpreter/README.md

 brainfuck-interpreter
 =====================

-A Brainfuck interpreter, written in C.
+A Brainfuck interpreter, written in Python (2.7).